Biomineralization: Evolution

 Stromatolites made by bacteria.
 Fossilized stromatolites record some of the earliest life.

 The homology of biomineralization pathways is underlined by a remarkable experiment whereby the nacreous layer of a molluscan shell was implanted into a human tooth, and rather than experiencing an immune response, the molluscan nacre was incorporated into the host bone matrix.
 This points to the exaptation of an original biomineralization pathway.
 The biomineralisation capacity of brachiopods and molluscs has also been demonstrated to be homologous, building on a conserved set of genes.
-This indicates that biomineralisation is likely ancestral to all lophotrochozoans.

 The most ancient example of biomineralization, dating back 2 billion years, is the deposition of magnetite, which is observed in some bacteria, as well as the teeth of chitons and the brains of vertebrates; it is possible that this pathway, which performed a magnetosensory role in the common ancestor of all bilaterians, was duplicated and modified in the Cambrian to form the basis for calcium-based biomineralization pathways.
 Iron is stored in close proximity to magnetite-coated chiton teeth, so that the teeth can be renewed as they wear.
 Not only is there a marked similarity between the magnetite deposition process and enamel deposition in vertebrates, but some vertebrates even have comparable iron storage facilities near their teeth.